hurwitzlab/biosystems-analytics-2020/SETUP.md

 I would strongly recommend you only use spaces, but, again, this is territory for religious wars.
 Any sufficiently advanced code editor can turn the press of the `Tab` key into spaces.

-The number of spaces you indent should be four.
+The number of spaces thou shall indent is four.
 Four is the number of spaces, and the number of the spaces is four.
-Five thou shalt not indent, neither indentest though three unless, of course, you proceedest to four.
+Five thou shalt not indent, neither indentest thou three unless, of course, thou proceedest to four.
 Six is right out!

 # Assignments